-The winery "Villa Mangiacane" is located in the municipality of San Casciano in Val di Pesa in the Chianti-Classico region in the Italian region Tuscany
+The "Villa Mangiacane" estate is located in the municipality of San Casciano in Val di Pesa in the Chianti Classico area in the Italian region Tuscany

 , The name comes from Latin and means "big dog".
 Two large dog sculptures at the entrance portal are still the trademark today.
 The villa was built in the 15th century by Cardinal Francesco Maria Machiavelli.
-As an architect Michelangelo (1475-1564) was instrumental in the preparation of the blueprints.
-For a while the villa was the principal residence of the famous philosopher and politician Niccolò Machiavelli (1469-1527).
-In 1645, the villa was sold to the noble family Mazzei, who used the villa as a summer residence and as a farm for the production of wine and olive oil.
-Among the later owners, the villa almost completely neglected.
+As an architect, Michelangelo (1475-1564) was instrumental in creating the blueprints.
+For a time, the villa was the main residence of the famous philosopher and politician Niccolò Machiavelli (1469-1527).
+In 1645 the villa was sold to the Mazzei noble family, who used the villa as a summer residence and as a farm for the production of wine and olive oil.
+The villa was almost completely neglected by the later owners.

-In 2000, the estate was transferred to new ownership.
-The villa has been completely renovated and converted into a luxury hotel, replanting the vineyards and building a new winery.
-The total holdings cover 306 hectares, but are mostly used for olive cultivation as administrator functions Pavlos Chimonides, as managing director Graziano Santoro, as butler Valerio Versari and as oenologist Marco Chellini.
-The vineyards cover 43 hectares of vineyards between San Casciano Val di Pesa and Greve in Chianti at 250 to 300 meters above sea level.
-They are the red varieties Sangiovese (85%), Canaiolo Nero, Colorino del Valdarno and Merlot, as well as with the white varieties, Trebbiano Toscano and Malvasia del Chianti (M. Bianca Lunga) planted.
-The wines are fermented in steel tanks and matured depending on the type of wine in French oak barrels and Slavonian 3.5 hectoliters.
-The product range includes different wines DOCG Chianti Classico
+In 2000 the property passed into new ownership.
+The villa was completely renovated and converted into a luxury hotel, the vineyards were replanted and a new winery was built.
+The total property covers 306 hectares, but most of it is used for olive cultivation.
+Pavlos Chimonides acts as administrator, Graziano Santoro as managing director, Valerio Versari as cellar master and Marco Chellini as oenologist.
+The vineyards cover 43 hectares between San Casciano Val di Pesa and Greve in Chianti at 250 to 300 meters above sea level.
+They are planted with the red varieties Sangiovese (85%), Canaiolo Nero, Colorino del Valdarno and Merlot, as well as with the white varieties, Trebbiano Toscano and Malvasia del Chianti (M. Bianca Lunga).
+The wines are fermented in steel tanks and, depending on the type of wine, aged in French barriques and Slavonian 3.5 hectolitre oak barrels.
+The product range includes various DOCG wines Chianti Classico

-as well as IGT Toscana.
-Every year around 50,000 bottles of wine are produced - 95% are exported.
+and IGT Toscana.
+Around 50,000 bottles of wine are produced annually - 95% are exported.
 The winery is in the Consorzio Chianti Classico.